akshay-4079/ChatMulti/Readme.md

 This is a simple application that I built to study sockets programming.
 It is a multi-threaded application that supports multiple clients and also supports broadcast and private messages

-Be sure to change the IP and port to your preference before starting.
+Be sure to change the IP and port in both ChatMulti which is the server and Client2 which is the Client.

 # Help